-- Make sure you keep all medication in the home secured and properly dispose of old prescriptions.
+- Make sure you keep all medication in the home secured and dispose of old prescriptions properly.

 How to Get Help

-- Find a doctor board certified in Addiction Medicine by searching this tool.
+- Find a doctor that is board certified in Addiction Medicine by searching this tool.

-- The Substance Abuse and Mental Health Services Administration (SAMHSA) has a treatment center locator.
+- Locate a treatment center on Start Your Recovery or on the Substance Abuse and Mental Health Services Administration (SAMHSA) website.

-- The Partnership for Drug-Free Kids has resources to help parents understand substance use disorder and treatment.
+- Review resources from the Partnership for Drug-Free Kids that help parents understand substance use disorder and treatment.

 - Attend a free support meeting through the SMART Recovery network.

-- Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, and Nar-Anon provide support for alcoholics, addicts, and their families.
+- Contact groups, such as Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, and Nar-Anon, that provide support for alcoholics, addicts, and their families.